- 45 Hour Hold

 Students who have registered for the requisite courses with the prerequisites currently in progress will be reviewed for satisfactory completion at the end of Fall and Spring Semesters and Summer Terms.
 If prerequisites are not completed satisfactorily, the requisite registered courses will be deleted from their schedules.
 Students will be notified of this deletion through their myUTSAmail electronic mail accounts (or the preferred e-mail account they designated in ASAP).

 The Office of Extended Education develops and presents seminars, online courses, conferences, and programs for the general public, professionals, governmental agencies, and businesses.
-It also provides specialized training to businesses, government agencies, and nonprofit organizations needing customized programs for employees.
+It also provides specialized training to businesses, government agencies, and nonprofit organizations needing customized programs for their employees.
 These courses are not offered for academic credit.
 For information, contact the Office of Extended Education.

 No more than six hours of independent study courses, regardless of discipline, will apply toward a degree.
 Specifically, for baccalaureate degrees, no more than a total of six hours of independent study courses will apply to a major and a minor, to a double major, or to concurrent degrees.